-- "Working With JRuby-on-Rails" on page 11
+- "Working With JRuby and Rails" on page 12

-- "Working With Eclipse" on page 11
+- "Working With Eclipse" on page 13

-- "Working With NetBeans" on page 11
+- "Working With NetBeans" on page 13

-Working With JRuby-on-Rails
+Working With JRuby and Rails

-JRuby is a Java implementation of the Ruby programming language, an interpreted language with a simple syntax that enables developers to create applications quickly and easily.
+Ruby is an interpreted language with a simple syntax that enables developers to create applications quickly and easily.
 Rails is a Web application framework that eliminates much of the repetition and configuration required in other programming environments.
-With JRuby-on-Rails, you get the simplicity and productivity offered by Ruby and Rails and the access to Java libraries offered by the Java platform.
+JRuby is a Java implementation of the Ruby language interpreter.
+With JRuby and Rails, you get the simplicity and productivity offered by Ruby-on-Rails and the access to Java libraries offered by the Java platform.